What We Mean by Patient-Centered Outcomes Research (PCOR)

-This training manual contains an introductory guidebook, as well as four separate guides, representing the steps below.
-Each guide is intended to be used in sequential order but may be adapted for individual training needs.
+This training manual contains an introduction and four separate sections, representing the steps below.
+Each section is intended to be used in sequential order but may be adapted for individual training needs.

 Writing: This guide was created through a collaboration between the University of Washington, Cystic Fibrosis Foundation, Cystic Fibrosis Research Institute, clinicians, researchers, patients, and caregivers from the CF community.